Breaking Bad (Better Call Saul): Plot

 In flashbacks to Albuquerque in 2008, (Note: During the events of the Breaking Bad episode "Better Call Saul".)
 Jimmy McGill, going by the name Saul Goodman, has been kidnapped by Walter White and Jesse Pinkman and is being transported in the back of their RV.
 After Saul recognizes their real motive, he returns to the RV and sees their methamphetamine lab.
 He correctly identifies Walter as "Heisenberg", who is known for producing high-quality blue meth.
 He agrees to take Walter and Jesse on as clients.
-Mike Ehrmantraut visits Saul and provides him with information about Walter, including the fact that he has cancer.
+Later, Mike Ehrmantraut visits Saul and provides him with information about Walter, including the fact that he has cancer.
 Mike advises Saul against working with Walter, calling him an amateur, but Saul is impressed by the quality of his meth.
-Saul arrives at the school where Walter works to convince him to let Saul be his full-time counsel.
+Afterwards, Saul arrives at the school where Walter works to convince him to let Saul be his full-time counsel.

 On November 12, 2010, Francesca Liddy drives to a pay phone in a remote location (Note: The pay phone is outside a gas station that has gone out of business.
 This is the same station where Jesse was short of cash and paid for gasoline with meth in the Breaking Bad episode "Green Light".) and awaits a call from Jimmy, (Note: As was arranged in "Quite a Ride".) now living as Gene Takavic in Omaha.
 Francesca answers and updates Gene on events that have happened since he left Albuquerque.
 She tells Gene that the police seized all his assets and that she received a call from his ex-wife Kim Wexler, who asked about his safety.
 Gene is taken aback and later calls Kim's workplace in Florida.
-However, the conversation turns argumentative, and an enraged Gene hangs up.
+However, the conversation turns argumentative, (Note: Kim's side of the call is revealed in "Waterworks".) and an enraged Gene hangs up.

 Gene convinces Jeff and Buddy to help him with another scam in which Gene targets rich single men at bars and buys them drinks.
 Jeff then picks them up in his taxi and offers them bottles of water laced with barbiturates.
 Once the target is home and unconscious, Buddy enters and photographs his personal and financial information, including credit cards, driver's licenses, and tax documents, which the group sells for use in identity theft schemes.
 One night, Gene targets Mr. Lingk, a man who has cancer.
 Despite feeling guilty, Gene continues with the usual plan.
 Buddy expresses misgivings; unknown to the group, Marion witnesses Gene angrily escorting Buddy into her garage as he unsuccessfully tries to persuade Buddy to do his part.
 Gene fires Buddy, enlists a reluctant Jeff to help him finish stealing Lingk's information, and breaks into Lingk's house himself.